CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Crafting_Table.md

 recipes.removeShapeless(output, inputs, wildcard);
 ```

 This one is more strict on which recipes to remove and will only remove shapeless recipes that craft `output` with `input`.
 If `wildcard` is true, it will remove shapeless recipes that craft `output` with `input` and other, non-specified items (for example you could disable all shapeless recipe that contain, among others, lapis as ingredient).

 `output` is an IIngredient
 `inputs` is an IIngredient[]
 `wildcard` is a boolan and optional (Will be the same as false if not specified)

 Furthermore, `inputs` is optional.
 If omitted, the function will do the same as `recipe.remove`, though it will only remove shapeless Recipes.

 ## Add Recipes

 ### Notes On 1.12

 On 1.12, each added recipe requires a UNIQUE identifier, because the forge dev team wanted it that way.
-This means, all add functions now require an additional parameter `name` at the start (which cannot be omitted)
+This means, all add functions now require an additional parameter `name` at the start (which cannot be omitted).
 This means `recipe.addShaped(output,input);` now is `recipe.addShaped(name,output,input);`
 All other functionalities stay the same.
 Remember that `name` needs to be unique!
 `name` is a string.

 ### addShaped